Live and Invest Overseas

 Finding these kinds of leads is tough.
 Following through to vet them is even tougher, especially if you don’t speak the local language.

 This is why you’ll hear such disparate accounts of what it costs to rent a home in Any Foreign Market.
-The cost of a rental sourced on an English-language agent’s website can be 10 times greater than the cost of a rental sourced via a local friend’s cousin.
+The cost of a rental sourced on an English-language agent’s website can be two or three times greater than the cost of a rental sourced via a local friend’s cousin.

-What else should you remember when trying to find a place to rent to be your new home in another country?
+What else should you keep in mind when trying to find a place to rent to be your new home in another country?

 Buying Overseas Won’t Be The Same As Buying In The U.S.